Why Do You Need a SaaS Business Broker? What is a SaaS business?

 Selling a SaaS business isn’t like selling a pair of shoes.
 The market for multi-million dollar software businesses can be small, and the selling process can be complicated.
 How do you know how much your business is worth?
 Who are the potential buyers?
 What’s the legal process around making a deal?
 What’s the logistical process around making a deal?
 How do you handle uncomfortable conversations during the negotiation process?
 All these questions (and many more) need to be answered in order to successfully sell a software business.
 The benefits of using software as a service business brokers are far-reaching.

-In addition to coming up with a valuation, SaaS-business-brokers also can handle the corporate finance services needed to get a deal done.
-This involves succession planning (deciding who is going to replace the current leadership team after the purchase), understanding how buyouts will occur for senior leadership and employees, creating financing options (where does the money come from?), and owning the end to end process.
+In addition to coming up with a valuation, SaaS business brokers also can handle the corporate finance services needed to get a deal done.
+This involves succession planning (deciding who is going to replace the current leadership team after the purchase).
+And understanding how buyouts will occur for senior leadership and employees.
+Creating financing options (where does the money come from?), and owning the end-to-end process.

 While SaaS business owners might be comfortable marketing their product to users, they probably haven’t done a lot of work in the space of marketing their company to people looking to acquire the business.
-Business brokers will have marketing materials specifically designed to target potential buyers and communicate the value of the business.
+Business brokers will have new marketing materials specifically designed to target potential buyers and increase the value of the business.
 This can also be achieved by hiring some help from Local SEO experts in the woodlands…

 The buyers of a SaaS business will most likely want to complete their due diligence.
 They’re engaging in a multi-million dollar purchase so they will want to thoroughly assess the assets and liabilities of the business to ensure that they are truly getting what they’re paying for.
 A SaaS business broker can help SaaS business owners prepare documents to facilitate the due diligence process.
-You don’t want to have locked up a sale only to have the negotiations fall apart during the due diligence period due to unorganized documents and information.
+You don’t want to have to lock up a sale only to have the negotiations fall apart.
+During the due diligence period due to unorganized documents and information.

 SaaS business brokers also allow for safe, secure, transfers of money.
-SaaS business brokers often have access to an escrow service, which protects business owners and ensures that they get paid the exact amount agreed to during negotiation, at the exact time agreed to during negotiation.
-No waiting for payments, no getting less than agreed upon.
+SaaS business brokers often have access to an escrow service, which protects business owners and ensures that they get paid the exact amount.
+Agreed to during negotiation, at the exact time agreed to during negotiation.
+No waiting for payments, no getting less than agree upon.

-Why Do You Need a SaaS Business Broker Due diligence doesn’t just exist on the buy-side, it exists on the sell-side as well.
+Why Do You Need a SaaS Business Broker Due diligence doesn’t just exist on the buy side.
+It exists on the sell side as well.
 SaaS business brokers can also facilitate conducting due diligence for the seller.
-This includes verifying buyer financials, understanding if the potential buyer has a similar vision for the organization as the current leadership team, and assessing overall “fit” (from a financial and cultural standpoint) between the buyer and seller.
+This includes verifying buyer financials, and understanding if the potential buyer has a similar vision for the organization.
+As the current leadership team, and assessing the overall “fit” (from a financial and cultural standpoint) between the buyer and seller.